jbcodeforce/yarfba/docs/playground/gettingstarted.md

 ## Deploying Apache HTTP on EC2

 Using AWS console, create a EC2 t2.micro instance with AWS Linux, a public IP address, a security group with SSH enabled from anywhere and HTTP on port 80 accessible from the internet (0.0.0.0/0).
 Associate the EC2 with a Key Pair so we can do SSH on the instance (and download the .pem file).
-The free tier is elligible to 30 GB of disk.
+The free tier is eligible to 30 GB of disk.
 Under the `Advanced details` section, add the following `bash` script in the `User Data` field:

 ```shell
 #!/bin/bash